 What about the time it takes to change?

 Another reason why some DSOs and dental groups choose to not look past what they presently have is because of the time it takes to evaluate, select new software, and implement a new system.
-I have seen it time and time again.
 Change can be stressful.
-But if we didn’t invest the time and energy into changes which our practices and groups needed, then where would this industry be?
-And there are proven processes that I am very familiar with and have used for years to help evaluate and select software with minimal effort and in a timely fashion.
+But without investments of time and energy into change, where would this industry be?

 This could be your chance for a better contract